archanabura/DOPE-DoublyOptimisticPessimisticExploration/ReadMe.md

 This repo provides a clean implementation with experiments from our NeurIPS 2022 paper.
 This is the first ever repository for model based Constrained RL.

-To run these experiments, first install the python Dependencies:
+To run these experiments, first install the following python dependencies, preferbly via Conda virtual environment:

 1. PuLP:  “pip install pulp”